Malacath-92/Proxy-PDF-Maker/README.md

 #### Card Spacing
 With this option you can add a gap between cards.
 This may be an alternative to adding a bleed edge or may be used in conjunction to have decent spacing and only a small amount of ink waste.
 Use the 🔗 symbol to specify different horizontal and vertical spacing, be sure to verify in the print preview what you are doing.

+#### Corners
+When `Bleed Edge` is set to zero this option becomes available.
+It allows you to choose whether the generated pdf should output with the cards' corners already rounded off.
+This may be especially useful for Scan & Cut scenarios.

 #### Enable Backside
 Adds a backside to each image, which means when printing each other page will automatically be filled with the corresponding backsides for each image.
 This allows for double-sided cards, different card backs, etc.